-Site That Published Amanda Seyfried Nude Photos Reads Qur’an For Guidance
+Site That Posted Amanda Seyfried Nude Photos Claims To Read Qur’an For Guidance

 According to Gossip Cop, Amanda Seyfried’s attorneys warned that they could face legal action if the photos were not removed.

 As Gossip Cop reports, the actress’ legal team sent a cease and desist letter to the website.
-In the letter, her attornerys admitted that they do, in fact, show Seyfried in various states of undress and engaging in sexual acts with a former boyfriend.
+In the letter, her attorneys admitted that they do, in fact, show Seyfried in various states of undress and engaging in sexual acts with a former boyfriend.

 “These photographs are believed to have been leaked, i.e., wrongfully obtained by a third party or parties without Ms. Seyfried’s knowledge or consent,” the letter stated.